gvallee/go_benchmark/README.md

 # go_benchmark
-A simple package to abstract benchmarks
+A simple package to abstract benchmarks and some results from benchmarks, including the automatic generation of Microsoft Excel spreadsheets.